$10 Flat Rate Shipping. Free Shipping for hygain.com.au orders over $99

-We have compiled the most frequently asked questions (FAQ) and answers directed to Hygain’s Equine Nutritionist to assist you.
-Search through the categories and if the answer to your question is still pending, you can always ask our HYGAIN Equine Nutrition Experts directly in the Q&A section.
+We have compiled the most frequently asked questions (FAQ) and answers directed to Hygain’s Equine Nutritionist to assist you in selecting the right feed for your horse.

 First, feed more hay or better quality hay.
 Second, increase the fat content of the diet.
 Fat is the safest and quickest way to put extra weight on your horse.
 HYGAIN offers multiple high fat choices from concentrated fat supplements such as HYGAIN RBO – Equine Performance Oil (99% fat) and HYGAIN TRU GAIN (20% fat) to complete feeds such as HYGAIN RELEASE- High Performance feed, (10% fat) or HYGAIN SHOWTORQUE (9% fat – no cereal grains).
 Remember to make all diet changes gradually to avoid digestive upset.